LIFEHUBBER

 The government rationale is still hard to inspect from public sources

 Anthropic says the letter did not provide specific details of the national-security concern.
-News reports describe administration concerns around possible model bypasses, but a public Commerce Department page for the directive was not found during this check.
+News reports describe administration concerns around possible model bypasses, but a public Commerce Department page for the directive has not appeared in the cited sources.

-That leaves important limits on what readers can know from the public record: the exact legal basis, the full technical concern, the expected duration, and the path to restored access are not fully visible.
+That leaves important limits on what readers can know from available public sources: the exact legal basis, the full technical concern, the expected duration, and the path to restored access are not fully visible.

 Anthropic also disputes the severity of the concern it reviewed.
 The government side, meanwhile, is represented in reporting and official-adjacent comments rather than a public directive page that readers can inspect directly.